Paulmayock/the_sesh_recipes/README.md

 - Add a rating system so users can rate cocktails.
 - Add a option to add shot/shooter recipes.
 - Add a more fixed search engine to search cocktails for time of year(sumemer, winter)

+# Testing

+## User story testing
+#### About The app
+*As a User I want to understand what the app is about.*
+- On the app home page there is information that cleary tells the user the purpose of the app.

+#### Sign up
+*As a User I can Sign upto an account so that I can add my cocktail recipes to the the cocktail list.*
+- On the app home page there is a Register button.
+If a User clicks on this button, they will be redirected to the registeration page where they can sign up.
+Once they sign up they will be able to create, access and edit the cocktail list they created.

+#### Sign in/Logout
+*As a user I can login and logout so I can have user priveledges over cocktails I created.*
+- When a User is not logged in, the Login button is visible in the center of the app.
+When the user clicks on the login button, they are redirected to the sign in page where they need to enter their user name and password.
+In the top right corner of the app the user will see the option to logout from the account.
+- After clicking on Logout button, the user automatically redirected to the home page.

+#### Recipe List
+*As a user I can see the cocktail recipes list with an image attached of that cocktail.*
+- When a user clicks on the Recipe button they can see the list of recipes added by users.

+#### Recipe Details
+*As a user I want to click on a cocktail recipe and see the type of cocktail, list of ingredients and instructions to make the cocktail*
+- When a user clicks on a cocktail it shows the type of cocktail, the instructions and and ingredients to make that cocktail.

+#### Recipe Search
+*As a user I want to be able to search a cocktail recipe by either the cocktail name, spirit type, cocktail type or ingredients*
+- On the footer page there is a search box.
+If a users enters a cocktail name, spirit type, cocktail type or ingredients a matching list should appear.

+#### Adding a Cocktail Recipe
+*As a user I want to be able to add a cocktail recipe*
+- Once a user is logged in they can click the Create button on the top of the app.
+- The user can then create a cocktail by filling out all the required fields.
+- Once filled out the user clicks create recipe and the recipe will be added to the cocktail recipe list.

+#### Edit a Recipe
+*As a user I want to be able to edit a cocktail which I created in case I need to edit the recipe*
+- Once logged in a user can search recipes they created by searching their username.
+- When they click on a recipe their should be an option to edit the recipe.
+- Only the user who created the recipe can edit the recipe.

+#### Deleting a Recipe
+*As a user I want to be able to delete a cocktail which I created in case I want it removed from the list*
+- Once logged in a user can search recipes they created by searching their username.
+- When they click on a recipe their should be an option to delete the recipe.
+- Only the user who created the recipe can delete the recipe.

+#### Forgotten Password
+*As a user I want an option to reset my password in case I forget it*
+- If the user forgets their password or wants their password reset they can click login button on the home page.
+- They will then see an option for forgot password.
+- When they click this a message shows to email the sesh recipes email to reset password.